 fbpx

-What should you do before & during nursing school to help you on your CRNA journey?
+What should you do before & during nursing school to help you on your journey to becoming a CRNA?
 In today’s episode, Colby W., a CSPA Community Member, sits with Jenny Finnell to gather insights on the steps before and while in nursing school for CRNA.
 Jenny shares that you need to get practical hands-on experience as a nurse’s aide, especially in the ICU, to avoid having problems after graduation.
 Colby and Jenny also get to touch on extracurriculars, and as Jenny suggests, student organizations are a good starting place to add to your resume and she also shares ideas outside the hospital.
 Join Colby and Jenny as they trek the path to prepare you early on for CRNA.

-Book a mock interview, personal statement critique, resume review and more at https://www.TeachRN.com
+Book a mock interview, resume or personal statement critique, transcript review and more: www.teachrn.com

 Watch the episode here